Local authorities have duties towards children and young people in need and to their families.

 A child is anyone under the age of 18.

-In order to determine if a child is in need, the local authority must conduct an assessment of needs.
 A homeless child or young person under 18 is usually a child in need.

 See Shelter Legal: Children in need for more information.